johngreenfield/catalyst/README.md

 Thank you for your interest in contributing to Catalyst!

 ## To-Do List
-- [ ] Test the Tone Analysis and Formalizer feature thoroughly.

-- [ ] Implement the Brain Dump Organizer feature.
+- [X] Implement the Brain Dump Organizer feature.

 - [ ] Implement the Playlist Generator feature.

 - [ ] Prompt improvement and testing in AI Studio.

-- [ ] Add ability to choose between Gemini and ChatGPT, different models etc.

 - [ ] Focus on UI/UX refinements, particularly for accessibility and simplicity.